 When GABA attaches to a GABA receptor, it then produces a calming or relaxing effect.
 In the process, L-theanine helps ease the symptoms of stress, fear, and anxiety.

-The Challenge of Finding Them
+The Challenge of Finding These Herbs for Energy

 While these herbs are great energy boosters, buying them individually can be a challenge.
 You may not see them in your local stores.